2021 Wilderness Speaker Series- VIRTUAL | Kalispell, Montana

 MARCH 3RD: “Working the Wilderness: Early Leaders For Wild Lands”

+Join this presentation and reading by author John McCarthy hosted by the Northwest Montana Lookout Association.
 Working the Wilderness tells true stories about four men and one woman who established how to work in and be in the wilderness.
 They were guides for protection of wilderness and for the protectors who followed them.
 Their stories celebrate heroes for the enduring resource of wilderness and point to the future to keep their legacies thriving.

-APRIL 7TH: TBA
+APRIL 7TH: "Owls of Montana"

 Speaker series will be virtual this year.
 Registration is required to participate the night-of.
 Recordings will be available to watch afterwards.